tunashawn/Cryptocurrency-Price-Tracker/README.md

 Follow this instruction: https://ngrok.com/downloads to install ngrok, get a free account and get a free random domain in under 3 minutes.

-After ngrok is running, just use the domain `https://{{random-word}}.ngrok-free.app` displayed on your terminal " to access the website over the internet ![img.png](img.png)
+After ngrok is running and bound with your port 3000, just use the domain `https://{{random-word}}.ngrok-free.app` displayed on your terminal " to access the website over the internet ![img.png](img.png)

 ## Screenshots